-Old Age Security Return of Income Guide for Non-Residents
+Old Age Security Return of Income (OASRI) Guide for Non-Residents

-The CRA's publications and personalized correspondence are available in braille, large print, e-text, or MP3 for those who have a visual impairment.
+The CRA's publications and personalized correspondence are available in braille, large print, e-text, and MP3.
 For more information, go to Order alternate formats for persons with disabilities or call 1-800-959-8281.
 If you are outside Canada and the United States, call 613-940-8495.
-The CRA only accepts collect calls made through telephone operators.
+The CRA only accepts collect calls made through a telephone operator.
 After your call is accepted by an automated response, you may hear a beep and notice a normal connection delay.
+This service operates in Eastern Standard Time and is open Monday to Friday from 8 am to 8 pm and Saturday from 9 am to 5 pm.

 Table of contents